-Team Yıldız is part of the robotics research group founded within the Computer Engineering Department of Yıldız Technical University.
+EAM Yildiz is part of the robotics research group founded within the Computer Engineering Department of Yıldız Technical University.
 Our group is working on mapping, autonomous navigation and image processing algorithms and developing its own autonomous mobile robots since 2007.
 The group is focused on developing search and rescue robots and the algorithms required in search and rescue operations.
 Two teams; working with real robots and with simulation environment has emerged from the research group.
 Both of the teams work closely to develop algorithms and join RoboCup competitions since 2011.
 The real robot team was not able to join the competitions every year, partly because of financial reasons, but the virtual robot team won the second place in Mexico, Netherlands and Brazil world championship.
-Real robot team contains one undergraduate and three graduate students apart from four academics who act as team leader and advisors.
+Real robot team contains one undergraduate and two graduate students apart from four academics who act as team leader and advisors.
 Members of the team have a strong background in programming, electronic and mechanical design.
 Contributing towards the production of robust and more intelligent search and rescue robots is the most important goal of the group.

-We are planning to use only one skid steering differential drive robot during this year's competition.
+We are planning to use only one skid steering differential drive robot during this years competition.
 Our robot is developed for autonomous navigation.
-This is an improved model of our previous robot PARS.
+This is an improved model of our previous robot.
 For the competition, our original model gone under some modifications; such as resizing, incorporating new sensors and changing the location and number of sensors.
+Final photo of the robot is shown in Figure 1.